deliaconstantino/motivation-journal-backend/README.md

 # Motivation Journal

-Motivation Journal is a Single Page Application that allows a user to set a timer for writing journal entries.
-Upon the completion of the timer, a user has the option to save or delete their journal entry.
+Motivation Journal is a journaling app that allows users to create, read, write, and delete journal entries.
+It leverages a Next.js client with a Ruby on Rails API server and fetches inspirational quotes from a third party API.

-This repo is the Rails API back end for the Motivation Journal App.
+This repo is the Rails API server.

-The front end of the app can be found in the Github Repo: motivation-journal-frontend at https://github.com/deliaconstantino/motivation-journal-frontend with specific instructions for running the front end.
-Note that the back end will need to be running through Rails server in order to populate information from the database while viewing the front end.
+The client is built with Next.js and can be found at [motivation-journal](https://github.com/deliaconstantino/motivation-journal).

 * Ruby version: '2.7.1'